 Anything that gives you solace, lets you feel at peace and maybe takes your mind off of the stress a little bit, if not all, is therapeutic.

+You don’t need to have a raging, life-threatening problem to go to therapy.
 Not everyone who goes to therapy needs to pop pills to feel better.

 People come for struggles with relationships, self-confidence, career choices, self-esteem, motivation, and so many more.